A Delicious Guide to Bengali Wedding Menu [2026]

 3. Chingri Paturi

-Chingri Paturi is a Bengali dish where prawns are wrapped in banana leaves and cooked with Bengali spices.
+Chingri Paturi is a Bengali dish in which prawns are covered with banana leaves and cooked using Bengali spices.

 Chingri Paturi